 Generally, pigs are managed the same way whether in a pasture or a woodlot.
 In my personal experience, they do the least amount of damage to a woodlot.
 They’ll still wallow but they don’t seem to root as much.
 Perhaps because they generally can stay cooler in the trees.
 If we had a lot of buried nuts that might not be the case, but on our homestead, pigs damage the earth less in the woods.

-Even though we’re not rotating through the overall area, we do occasionally move their food and water trough (and cover it with hay) to reduce odor and flys in the wet area where feed has been sitting.
+Even though we’re not rotating through the overall area, we do occasionally move their food and water trough (and cover it with hay) to reduce odor and flies in the wet area where feed has been sitting.
 Our hogs only begin to produce a noticeably unpleasant odor in the final weeks prior to butchering.
+Not to mention we always base our butchering according to their stats.
 (When they’re larger…. and what they are leaving behind is larger.)
 I think that’s a benefit since it helps break the bond made over the last half a year.

 Even if you don’t have enough room to devote in that way, you can still raise them in a pen and keep them healthy.
-You can keep their area cleaned and mucked out, replacing their bedding, remembering that they will only pick a spot to do their business to a certain point.
+You can keep their area cleaned and mucked out, replace their bedding, and remember that they will only pick a spot to do their business to a certain point.
 When it piles up, they are going to pick a new place until they will do their business wherever.

 Another route would be to use a Deep Litter System by continually piling on fresh straw or hay.
 It keeps the pen clean, encourages instincts, and makes a built-in composting system.
 The deeper the better so the urine gets absorbed by the litter and doesn’t run off into the ground.
 They’ll root around, making for an automatic compost turner that also generates heat, keeping them warm in cold weather.
 The downside to a Deep Litter System would be the logistics of cleaning it out all once next year.
 That could be a lot of material to handle at one go instead of a bit here and there, especially if you don’t have a tractor.